Production of Avengers: Doomsday and Avengers: Secret Wars: New work as Doomsday and Secret Wars

 Marvel Studios approached Downey about returning to the MCU to take on the new character of Victor von Doom / Doctor Doom.
 The actor had auditioned for that role in Fox's film Fantastic Four (2005) before he was cast as Iron Man in the MCU.
 Feige wanted Downey to return to the franchise and they discussed the idea of him playing Doctor Doom before the release of Quantumania in February 2023.
-Feige said the studio came to feel, even before Majors's legal issues, that Kang "wasn't big enough, wasn't Thanos", and the right character to serve as the main antagonist of the Multiverse Saga was Doctor Doom, who they finally had access to following the Fox acquisition.
-He said casting Downey was a long-term plan to "take one of our greatest characters and utilize one of our greatest actors".
+Feige said the studio came to feel, even before Majors's legal issues, that Kang "wasn't big enough, wasn't Thanos", and the right character to serve as the main antagonist of the Multiverse Saga was Doctor Doom, whom they finally had access to following the Fox acquisition.
+He said casting Downey was a long-term plan to "take one of our greatest characters and utilize one of our greatest actors", and because the MCU was now exploring the multiverse, they could "do whatever the heck we want.
+He played the most iconic hero.
+Let's have him play the most iconic villain."
 The studio made repeated offers to the actor, but Downey said he would only return if the Russo brothers also returned as directors.
 Feige and Downey pitched the idea to the Russo brothers several times, but they were reluctant to return, feeling "creatively spent" by their previous MCU films.
 Joe Russo added that the process of filming, completing, and promoting multiple MCU films within a short time period had been intense and physically exhausting for the pair.
 After McFeely approached the Russos with an idea for the films that excited them, they entered early talks to direct both Avengers 5 and Secret Wars by mid-July 2024.
 It had become clear by then that Levy was not interested in returning to the MCU so soon after Deadpool & Wolverine.
 Matthew Belloni of Puck reported that talent agency Creative Artists Agency suggested Greg Berlanti and Noah Hawley to Marvel Studios as potential directors for both films, but they were turned down by Feige.
 Downey signed a deal to star as Doctor Doom by late July.
 Sneider reported that he would be introduced in the MCU film The Fantastic Four: First Steps (2025) before starring in the next Avengers films.

-Joe and Anthony Russo (left), directors of Avengers: Infinity War and Avengers: Endgame, returned for Doomsday and Secret Wars after the film's creative shifts alongside star Robert Downey Jr. (right) as new antagonist Doctor Doom.